CLASSEVE

 What reaches release

-The core action is clear within the first minute.Recovery exists before the first public session.Platform behavior is known, not guessed.Naming, state, and scope stay stable across the route.
+The primary action is obvious within the first minute of use.Failure recovery is engineered before the first public session.Platform behavior is measured, not assumed.Naming, state, and scope hold stable across every route.

 What goes public